 - MySQL: MYSQLCONNSTR_

 - Custom: CUSTOMCONNSTR_

 For example, if a MySql connection string were named connectionstring1, it would be accessed through the environment variable

 Note: Connection strings are also created when you link a database resource to a website.
 Connection strings created this way are read only when viewed on the configuration management page.

-- virtual applications and directories - To configure virtual applications and directories associated with your website, specify each virtual directory and its corresponding physical path relative to the site root.
+To configure virtual applications and directories associated with your website, specify each virtual directory and its corresponding physical path relative to the site root.
 Optionally, you can select the Application checkbox to mark a virtual directory as an application in site configuration.

 How to: Configure a website to use a SQL database

 Follow these steps to link a website to a SQL Database: